UpperMoon0/Lily-Core/README.md

 1. **lily-core**: The main application that handles HTTP API requests and manages the MCP subprocess

-This simplified architecture ensures consistent behavior across all environments using JSON-RPC MCP protocol.</search>
+This simplified architecture ensures consistent behavior across all environments using JSON-RPC MCP protocol.

 ## Development